DUNE-DAQ/tpgtools/docs/README.md

 pytest --printout=more -k "test_all_params\[patt_golden-0-1-64-2-AbsRS]" tests
 ```

 This test gives immediate feedback as to whether the test passed or failed.
-The output from the test is stored in the local machine directory, naed `/tmp/pytest-of-<user>`.
+The output from the test is stored in the local machine directory, named `/tmp/pytest-of-<user>`.

 #### Example to run the default test bundle
 ```sh